brunoenten/bluetomorrow/README.md

-# Salient
+# BlueTomorrow

+BlueTomorrow is a portal federating the news from various green blogs.
+It exists for a coursework as part of a Bachelor of Science from the University of London.

-Salient is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).
+Bootstrapped from Salient, a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).

+## Structure

+Files of interests reside in src/pages and src/components URLs are automatically routed to pages.
+See Next.js documentation for more informations.
-## Getting started
+## Development

-To get started with this template, first install the npm dependencies:
+To start in development mode, first install dependencies:

 ```bash
 npm install